danielraffel/raindrop-to-ghost-sync/README.md

 📌 Replace:
 -	YOUR_REGION with a region like us-central1
+-	RAINDROP_API_KEY with your Raindrop test token
+- GHOST_API_URL with your Ghost Admin API key
+- GHOST_ADMIN_API_KEY with your YOUR_ADMIN_KEY
--	YOUR_* placeholders with your actual credentials
+-	SYNC_SECRET with your token

 When prompted:
 ```